vanderbilt-redcap/save_survey_pdf_to_field/README.md

 ## Using the module

-If configured a series of file upload fields to receive saved PDFs, they would look like this in Online Designer.
+A series of file upload fields to receive saved PDFs, if configured, would look like this in the Online Designer.

 ![Upload fields in the Online Designer](img/upload_fields_in_online_designer.png)